helloshanteria/AIS-Elevate/README.md

 ## SQL Query Demonstrations

-The following examples demonstrate the SQL queries used to validate the AIS Elevate database and generate officer engagement reports.
+The following examples demonstrate the SQL queries used to validate the Elevate Insights database and generate officer engagement reports.

 ### Recognition History Query